Metu-O/Feature-Selection-Qiime2/README.md

 # Conclusion

-Feature-Selection-Qiime2 performed better than regular qiime2 more than 70% of the time.
+Feature-Selection-Qiime2 performed better than regular qiime2 78% of tests with less features and 50% of all tests.
 To find out more about the metrics used for comparison, read my thesis (will be cited once published).

 # Citation